On your next visit to Paris’s Left Bank, grab a bite at Brasserie Balzar.

 If a traditional French eatery is what you are looking for, you’ll find it at Brasserie Balzar.”Brasserie” means brewery.
 So, of course Balzar has a wonderfully stocked bar with beer and any kind of drink you can imagine.

 Diners sit in taupe-colored, moleskin banquettes at square or rectangular wooden tables that accommodate, mostly couples or quartets.
 Floor-to-ceiling windows allow you to look Out onto fashionable Parisiennes promenading down rue de Ecole.
 Waiters wearing white button down shirts and black slacks with a matching black vest will graciously take your order.
-The walls are decorated with framed black-and-white photos, including some vintage photos of Brasserie Balzar.
+The walls are decorated with framed black-and-white photos, including vintage photos of Brasserie Balzar.

 The menu serves traditional French food.
 A great starter: the French onion soup(9.20 Euros).
 Every spoonful revealed golden onions swimming in a delicious beef broth.
 The parmesan cheese on top was bubbly and wonderfully broiled to a golden brown.